 In many cases, drinking plenty of water during an activity on a hot day will likely do the job of preventing heat illness.
 For long activities in the heat, sports drinks are helpful in replenishing not only water, but electrolytes and sugar as well.

-“Water is fine for most of the activities that are an hour or less,” says Richard A. Saladino, MD, chief of Pediatric Emergency Medicine, Children’s Hospital of Pittsburgh of UMPC.
+“Water is fine for most of the activities that are an hour or less,” says Richard A. Saladino, MD, chief of Pediatric Emergency Medicine, UPMC Children's Hospital of Pittsburgh.

 “Kids tend to eat and drink a lot during the day anyway, but with prolonged activity in the heat – even playing at the pool all day – it is important to replace both water and electrolytes.
 Sports drinks are an effective way to do that.”

 Children's Hospital's main campus is located in the Lawrenceville neighborhood.
 Our main hospital address is:

 UPMC Children’s Hospital of Pittsburgh

 In addition to the main hospital, Children's has many convenient locations in other neighborhoods throughout the greater Pittsburgh region.

 With myCHP, you can request appointments, review test results, and more.

 To pay your bill online, please visit UPMC's online bill payment system.

 Interested in giving to Children's Hospital?
 Visit Children's Hospital of Pittsburgh Foundation's website to make a donation online.